stridecolossus/JOVE/docs/blog/part-2-triangle/devices.md

 }
 ```

-We will not be using any of these properties or features for some time so we ignore this option until it is needed.
+We will not be using any device features for some time so we ignore this option until it is needed.

 ---